k2controls/piRover02/sprint2/week06/index.md

 - Grading - up to date except for
   - W04 Power Sources Video Report

+- Issues with zipping code file.
+(Tuesday)
+  - Double check zip files prior to submitted.
+Code file in zip should *not* be 0 KB in size!

 - Power-Output Drive Research
   - Report out.
 What did you find?
-  - Many did not submit.
+  - Many did not submit.(Monday session)
   - Only several included block diagram/schematic requirement.
+(Monday session)
   - See note if improved diagram or schematic is required.
-    - Report-outs: Namith, Sonya, Whelan, William

 - PE Mod 2 Test due this week.